-White Rose Maths is the scheme we teach in our school.
-It is taught daily through games and play in Reception and it continues into the National Curriculum from Years 1 to Year 6 to develop number sense, calculating, problem solving, shape and space, time, and measure.
-The skills are embedded through a consistent approach, use and application in meaningful contexts to allow the children to become "Masters" in Maths.
+White Rose Maths is the scheme to teach Maths at Skerton St Luke's.
+It is taught daily in YR through adult led teaching input, challenges in Continuous Provision and games and play in Reception.
+It continues into the National Curriculum from Y1 to Y6 to develop number sense, calculating, problem solving, shape and space, time, and measure.
+The skills are embedded through a consistent approach, models and images and use and application in meaningful contexts to allow the children to become "Masters" in Maths.